B.A. in Christian Ministry

 Please complete the Request Information form on this page to learn more about this program.

-On completing the B.A. in Christian Ministry degree program, online or at our beautiful campus in Virginia Beach, you will be able to:
+On completing the B.A. in Christian Ministry degree program, online or at our beautiful campus in Virginia Beach, you can:

 - Utilize marketable skills such as coaching, mentoring and communication in your ministry.